cristianpjensen/inkscape-figures-manager-rs/README.md

 cargo install inkscape-figures-manager
 ```

 Then, create a template SVG file `$HOME/.config/ifm/template.svg`.
 This file will be used as a template when creating new figures.
+An example of a template is `template.svg` in this repository.
+It defines my frequently used colors and has the correct size for the margin figures I often make.

 ## Usage